The program's mission aligns neatly with United Way Education Designation:

 1. Understand the need: Speak with the teachers and parents of the students to better understand the academic needs.

-3. Collaborate with the schools: Develop relationship and discuss a partnership to improve the effectiveness of the after school tutorial program by working directly with the teachers and staff
+3. Collaborate with the schools: Develop relationship and discuss a partnership to improve the effectiveness of the after school tutoring program by working directly with the teachers and staff.

 Program Effectiveness and Monitoring